 Together with a large European energy company we set up a central data hub that makes energy trading scalable.
 It boosts the efficiency in the trading of power and our client’s innovative potential.

 Forecast for 40 Years

-For this purpose, we distributed a team of up to 20experts across our offices in Hamburg, Munich and Wroclaw as well as our client’s premises in Stockholm, Hamburg and Amsterdam.
+For this purpose, we distributed a team of up to 20 experts across our offices in Hamburg, Munich and Wrocław as well as three European offices of our client.
 Together they developed a data hub with three building blocks: a central database; a service layer with individual access rights determining who can retrieve and edit which data when; and an analytics kernel using Matlab software to run previously developed models.
-One of the experts responsible for the models was our data analyst Paulina Florczak.
+One of the experts responsible for the models was our senior business analyst Rupert Hughes.

-To this technological basis we added three further elements: a feed framework that automatically integrates information from newly connected sources.
+To this technological basis of the data hub we added three further elements: a feed framework that automatically integrates data from newly connected sources.
 Second, a data catalogue allowing all stakeholders to collectively gather, organise and enrich data, which facilitates discovery, governance and collaborative model development.
 Finally, we jointly developed a quantitative model library.
 It provides specifically adapted algorithms for our client’s analysis and trading business.

 Gathering Data and Models